FOR A SAFER SPACE

 Psychiatric Consumer/Survivor

-- Those who are using psychiatric services, or those who have used psychiatric services in the past.
+- Those who are using psychiatric services, or those who have used psychiatric

 Risky health behaviors

-- Activities carried out by an individual that could have negative consequences for their physical or mental health.
+- Activities carried out by an individual that could have negative consequences for

 Self-disclosure

-- A process of communication where one person reveals information about themselves to another.
-In a therapeutic alliance, the therapist can choose to “self-disclose” and reveal information about themselves including their thoughts, feelings, aspirations, goals, failures, successes.
+alliance, the therapist can choose to “self-disclose” and reveal information about themselves including their

 Sliding scale

-- A way of structuring fees for therapy that some professionals use to provide lower fees to those with fewer resources to pay.
+- A way of structuring fees for therapy that some professionals use to provide lower

 Trauma

-- is a response to a terrifying event that overwhelms someone’s ability to cope causing feelings of hopelessness.
+- is a response to a terrifying event that overwhelms someone’s ability to cope

 Professional Designations & Ontario Regulatory Bodies